FormData

 forEach(callback: (value: any, name: string, parent: FormData) => void): void

-Iterate over all form fields and execute a callback function.
+Iterates over all form fields and invokes the callback function for each one.

 Example